xiaobing-huang/chatu/docs/README.md

 - curl for downloading file from web
 - R for statistic plotting
 - lilypond for music notes

+**Note on SVG conversion:** By default, chatu uses `inkscape` for converting drawio files to SVG (via PDF intermediate), which provides better quality and preserves all elements.
+If you prefer the legacy `pdf2svg` tool, you can configure it (see Draw.io Configuration below).

 Add `chatu.el` from melpa with use-package: